Tile Maintenance: Best Care and Maintenance Tips for Sparkling Clean Tile Floor

 Tile products should be cleaned with the right solution for the job.

-- Neutral cleaners: Best for everyday care for and maintain routines.
+- Neutral cleaners: Best for everyday care and maintenance routines.

-- Professional strength tile and grout cleaners: Perfect for deep cleans or when cleaning is required immediately after tile installation.
+- Professional-strength tile and grout cleaners: Perfect for deep cleaning or for cleaning immediately after tile installation.

 - Avoid cleaning products containing harsh chemicals such as ammonia or acid unless approved for your tile application and use.